zeam-vm/GPU-Erlang-WS-2018/description.md

 * Benchmark3: that is written in only Elixir.
 The calculation of the logistic maps is inlined inside of Flow \cite{Flow}.
 * Benchmark8: that is written in Elixir and Rust with Rustler \cite{Rustler}.
 The logistic maps are calculated by CPU with the native code in Rust \cite{Rust}.
 * Benchmark9: that is written in Elixir and Rust with Rustler.
 The logistic maps are calculated by GPU via OpenCL \cite{OpenCL} with the native code in Rust and ocl \cite{ocl}.
 * Empty: that is a dummy benchmark to be compared from a efficient point of view.
-It includes conversion between expressions of a list in Elixir and a vector in Rust, though it does not include the caliculation.
+It includes conversions between expressions of a list in Elixir and a vector in Rust, though it does not include the caliculation.
 * Rust\_CPU: that is written in only Rust.
 The logistic maps are calculated by CPU.
 * Rust\_GPU: that is written in only Rust.
 The logistic maps are calculated by GPU via OpenCL with ocl.
-* Python: that is written in only \cite{Python} with NumPy \cite{NumPy}.
+* Python\_CPU: that is written in only \cite{Python} with NumPy \cite{NumPy}.
+* Python\_GPU: that is written in only \cite{Python} with CuPy \cite{CuPy} with GPU.

 ## Evaluation Result and Discussion

 Table \ref{result} shows the result of the benchmarks.

+* Benchmark9 is 1.76--2.12 times faster than Pure Elixir (Benchmark1 and Benchmark3).
+* The ratio of the difference between Benchmark9 and Empty is 8.29--10.5 percents.
+We indentify that it is net execution time apart from the overhead of the conversions between expressions of a list in Elixir and a vector in Rust.
+* Pure Elixir and Benchmark9 is 1.19--1.53 times and 2.52--2.7 times faster than Python\_CPU, respectively.
+* Benchmark9 is almost as fast as Python\_GPU.
+* The ratios of the difference between Bnechmark8 and Rust\_CPU and between Benchmark9 and Rust\_GPU is 72.0--78.2 and 71.7--82.3 percents, respectively.
+We identify that it is the overhead of Erlang VM.
+Rust\_GPU is 3.54--5.66 times faster than Benchmark9 and Python\_GPU.
+This is the potential of optimization.

 \begin{table*}[]
 \centering